JosephLovato/JosephLovato.github.io/index.markdown

 ## General Experience

 <div class="emphasis-box">
 I have a B.S. and M.S. in computer science from the Colorado School of Mines.
 During college, I spent three summers in the aerospace industry, primarily doing software testing (see below).
 I also have experience in web technologies, including Node.js, React, Angular, and HTML/CSS.
-My primary languages are C++, JavaScript/TypeScript, and Python, but I have also worked with C, Go, C#, Java, OCaml, and Lisp.
+My primary languages are C++, JavaScript/TypeScript, and Python, but I have also worked with C, Go, C#, Java, PHP, OCaml, and Lisp.
 </div>
 Below are a few highlights from my career (academic and beyond).
 A formal resume is available upon [request](mailto:joeylovato1@gmail.com)

 ## + Industry

+- [Datava](https://datava.com/) (Apr 2024 - Current): Implementing data activation software for credit unions (PHP, JavaScript, HTML, MySQL, Bash)
 - [Woodridge Software](https://woodridgesoftware.com/) ([RCG Global Services](https://rcgglobalservices.com/news-and-events/news/rcg-acquires-woodridge-software)) (Sep 2023 - Nov 2023): Trained in Go, React, JavaScript, TypeScript, HTML/CSS, Network/Web Security

 My internships in college included: